 In a force feedback system, rapid motor direction changes are common.
 A direct drive system simply makes these changes and it's directly felt in the wheel.

 The belt based system in our 20:1 example would need time to get up to the 20x faster speed it needs to match the direct drive system.
 However, in most cases, the motor will NOT get up to speed before the next force feedback instruction arrives.
-This means that it didn't accurately reproduce that data being provided to it by the vehicle simulation!
+This means that it didn't accurately reproduce the data being provided to it by the vehicle simulation!

 While many have commented on the smoothness of belt drive systems, I wonder how many realize that some portion of this smoothness is actually a loss of detail due to the belt and pulley gear ratio.

 Belt drive is best suited to budget force feedback steering systems while Direct Drive is better suited to the high end wheel market where realism and accurate detail reproduction is required.

 Check out our AccuForce Direct Drive Steering Wheel Ecosystem Here: Direct Drive Sim Steering Wheel Systems - AccuForce (simxperience.com)